misaka0316/TRT-for-Swin-Unet/README.md

 # FasterTransformer

+The transformed model uses the modified fastertransformer plug-in, which is the modified fastertransformer folder.

+The plug-ins required for transformation can be recompiled according to the normal plug-in compilation process

 This repository provides a script and recipe to run the highly optimized transformer-based encoder and decoder component, and it is tested and maintained by NVIDIA.

 ## Table Of Contents